3db/3db/docs/usage/quickstart.rst

-By default, 3DB provides default evaluators for both classification and object detection models: different modalities/tasks (e.g., segmentation or regression) will require implementation of a [TODO] custom evaluator, which we outline in the `Customizing 3DB <TODO>`_ section of the documentation.
+By default, 3DB provides default evaluators for both classification and object detection models: different modalities/tasks (e.g., segmentation or regression) will require implementation of a custom evaluator, which we outline in the `Customizing 3DB <custom_evaluator.html>`_ section of the documentation.